JLockerman/FuzzyLog/examples/c_multi_server/Readme.md

 ## Config File

-Fuzzy Log servers are replicated using chain replication for reliability.
+FuzzyLog servers are replicated using chain replication for reliability.
 The function `new_dag_handle_from_config` can start a dag handle for a server-group from a config file with the format